mfessenden/SKTiled/Docs/Documentation/Getting Started.md

-## Adding Tiled Assets to Xcode
+## Using Tiled Assets with Xcode

 ![Grouped Assets][xcode-assets-group-img]

-When adding assets to your Xcode project, files are automatically bundled in your application.
+When adding assets to your Xcode project, files are automatically bundled in your application's resource directory.
 To load a bundled tile map, use the `SKTilemap.load(tmxFile:)` method to read the file:

 ```swift